Today is the 73rd birthday of legendary Italian Coach Fabio Capello, a Champions League winner with Milan in 1994.

 A row over John Terry saw Capello dramatically leave before Euro 2012, and a subsequent spell with Russia yielded only a World Cup group stage elimination before Capello was sacked.

-After a brief spell with Jiangsu Suning, Capello announced his retirement from coaching earlier this year.
+After a brief spell with Jiangsu Suning, Capello announced his retirement from coaching last year.

 Serie A: 1971–72, 1972–73, 1974–75